PierrelouisL/BeeGees/README.md

 - Follow the instructions on our Hackster article
 - Install the [Arduino IDE](https://www.arduino.cc/en/software).
 - clone this repository
+- Don't forget to put all the librairies in your own libraries file
 - Add the Arduino nano 33 BLE Sense board on the software
 - Plug and play!